-The NAMI Family to Family Education program is a free, 12-session course for family caregivers of individuals with severe mental illnesses.
+The NAMI Family-to-Family education program is a free, 12-session course for family caregivers of individuals with severe mental illness.
 The course is taught by trained family members.
 All instruction and course materials are free to class participants.

-This program is guided by parents and family members with lived experience but is self-paced and available 24/7.
+This program is guided by parents and family members with lived experience, but is self-paced and available 24/7.
 OnDemand offers the flexibility of participating in the course on your schedule.
-Both format provides strategies and the opportunity to connect with other parents and caregivers.
+The format provides strategies and the opportunity to connect with other parents and caregivers.

 NAMI Family Support Group is a peer-led support group for family members, caregivers and loved ones of individuals living with mental illness.
 Gain insight from the challenges and successes of others facing similar circumstances.
 These groups are designed for adult loved ones (18+) of individuals living with mental illness and are confidential.
 No specific medical therapy or medication is endorsed or recommended.

 When mental illness is present, the potential for crisis is never far from mind.
 Crisis episodes related to mental illness can feel incredibly overwhelming.
 There’s the initial shock, followed by a flood of questions — the most prominent of which is: “What can we do?”

 People experiencing mental illness — and the people who care for them — need information.
 However, that information is not always readily available and the search for answers may require more energy and persistence than possible in times of crisis.

 “Navigating a Mental Health Crisis: A NAMI Resource Guide for Those Experiencing a Mental Health Emergency” (Crisis Guide) provides important, potentially life-saving information for people experiencing mental health crises and their loved ones.
 This guide outlines what can contribute to a crisis, warning signs that a crisis is emerging, strategies to help de-escalate a crisis, available resources and so much more.